pth1993/CIGER/README.md

 chemical-induced gene expression profiles given molecular structures.

 The experimental results show that CIGER significantly outperforms existing methods in both ranking and classification metrics for gene expression prediction task.
-Furthermore, a new drug screening pipeline based on CIGER is pro-posed to select potential treatments for pancreatic cancer from the DrugBank database, thereby showing the effectiveness of **CIGER** for phenotypic compound screening of precision drug discovery in practice.
+Furthermore, a new drug screening pipeline based on CIGER is proposed to select potential treatments for pancreatic cancer from the DrugBank database, thereby showing the effectiveness of **CIGER** for phenotypic compound screening of precision drug discovery in practice.